Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Examples

 If we take the limit to ungauged supergravity, the AdS black holes become the asymptotically\texttt{-}flat black hole solutions of \cite{Breckenridge:1996is,Breunholder:2017ubu}.
 The on-shell action \eqref{OSA_BH} remains unaltered in this limit, but in the constraint \eqref{BH_AdS_constraint} we need to set $\V_I=0$, finding

 which is the constraint \eqref{AF_constraint}.

 \paragraph{Thermodynamics of asymptotically-AdS black holes.}

 The entropy of AdS$_5$ black holes as a function of the electric charges $Q_I$ and angular momenta $J_1$, $J_2$ can be found by taking the Legendre transform of the on-shell action \eqref{OSA_BH}.
-In other words, the black hole entropy is the extremal value of the functional
+In other words, the black hole entropy is the extremal value of the functional \footnote{Notice that the well definiteness of $\widehat\cI$ modulo $2\pi\ii\,\bZ$ can make this statement ambiguous.
+Lifting this ambiguity by imposing that $\widehat\cI$ is a homogeneous function of the potentials leads to the correct value of entropy and constraint among the charges for the AdS black holes and all the asymptotically-flat solutions that we compare to, and we will follow this prescription hereafter.}

 where $\Lambda$ is a Legendre multiplier implementing the constraint \eqref{BH_AdS_constraint}.
 The functional \eqref{BH_functional} can be derived using the supersymmetric quantum statistical relation that we have reviewed in section \ref{Quantum statistical relation}.
 Here we will briefly review the extremization of \eqref{BH_functional}, which will be helpful for the discussion of sections \ref{sec:lensesandrings} and \ref{sect:example top sol}.